Thyroiditis

 Risk Factors

-- Subacute granulomatous thyroiditis: recent viral respiratory infection or HLA-B35
+- Subacute granulomatous thyroiditis: recent viral respiratory infection, such as COVID-19 infection, or HLA-B35

-- Hashimoto disease: family history of thyroid/autoimmune disease, personal history of autoimmune disease (type 1 diabetes, celiac disease), high iodine intake, cigarette smoking, selenium deficiency
+- Hashimoto disease: family/personal history of thyroid/autoimmune disease, high iodine intake, cigarette smoking, selenium deficiency

 General Prevention